 After exploring the site, we joined other camper guests at the riverbank.
 Many guests were swimming, playing in the river, chatting and just enjoying themselves.
-The water was icy cold but we didn’t mind – it was a respite from the sweltering heat in KL.
+The water was cool but we didn’t mind – it was a respite from the sweltering heat in KL.

 A BBQ dinner was served at 7.30pm at the dining hall.
 Mr Hashim and his wife came over and mingled with the guests.
 After dinner, folks stayed on in the dining hall – chatting and playing card games.
 By nightfall, our lullaby was crickets chirping as we dozed off in our tents.

 As the sun rose the next morning, we were woken up by birds chirping.
 The bed was so comfy that I seriously didn’t want to get up but my stomach was growling for breakfast.
 As true Malaysians, we instinctively knew the breakfast menu – nasi lemak (rice steamed with coconut milk and pandan leaves served with sambal chilli paste, anchovies, hard-boiled egg and slices of cucumber) and roti canai (paratha flatbread with chicken curry or daal) – our national dishes 🙂

 We wanted to go waterfall trekking but the activity requires a minimum number of 10 people whereby a guide would be organised to take us through the trek.
 Unfortunately, the camper guests were not keen even though there were many of us that weekend to make up a group of 10.
 Hence, the activity was cancelled.
 We stayed for a few more hours at the site, then reluctantly checked out and said farewell to our hosts.